top of page

 Realities of border crossing from Latin America “Remembering the 72 murdered Huizachalense migrants.”

-One more year after the massacre of 72 migrants in San Fernando Tamaulipas, Mexico (former Huizachal hacienda), in this radio campaign, we call for memory, truth and justice.
-And faced with this situation we address the issue of the reality of borders in relation to the crime of human trafficking..
+One year after the massacre of 72 migrants in San Fernando Tamaulipas, Mexico (former Huizachal hacienda), we call for memory, truth and justice.
+And faced with this situation we address the issue of the reality of borders in relation to the crime of human trafficking.
 Guests are:

 • Claudia Interiano, Transnational Search Coordinator for Foundation for Justice in Mexico.